-where Y is the parent's earnings and assets, w, the generosity towards children and, $\varepsilon$ is the uncertainty about the luck of children.
+where Y is the parent's earnings and assets, w, the generosity towards children and, ε is uncertainty about the luck of children.

-The usual mechanisms of consumption smoothing across space and time are limited for households in low and middle income countries due to the absence of well-developed credit and insurance markets (Jensen, 2000).
+The usual mechanisms of consumption smoothing across space and time are limited for households in low- and middle-income countries due to the absence of well-developed credit and insurance markets (Jensen 2000).
 In such a situation, households might resort to withdrawing children from school.
-This is because a decrease in household's own consumption raises its marginal utility relative to marginal utility of resources invested in children which in turn reduces the expenditure on children (Becker and Tomes, 1986).
-Thus the impact of income shocks like parental health shocks on investments in children is expected to be potentially large in developing countries.
+This is because a decrease in household's own consumption raises its marginal utility relative to marginal utility of resources invested in children which in turn reduces the expenditure on children (Becker and Tomes 1986).
+Thus the expected impact of income shocks like parental health shocks on investments in children is potentially large in developing countries.

-Apart from financial resources, there are also other pathways through which human capital investments in children are affected when their parents face health shocks (Figure 1).
-Health shocks to parents might also reduce their time inputs into education production function.
-For instance, parental involvement in child's education and care-giving may reduce when one or both parents face serious illness or death.
-Also, children's time may be diverted to household and market production activities as opportunity costs of children's time increases.
-In addition to these, psychological effects associated with parental death/illness (stressful events that affect the child's development) may affect the human capital accumulation process (Haveman and Wolfe; 1995).
+Apart from financial resources, there are also other pathways through which human capital investments in children are affected when their parents face health shocks.2 Health shocks to parents might also reduce the time they invest in the education production function.
+For instance, parental involvement in a child's education and care-giving may decline when one or both parents face serious illness or death.
+Also, children's time may be diverted to household and market production activities as the opportunity costs of children's time increases.
+In addition to these, psychological effects associated with parental death/illness (stressful events that affect the child's development) may affect the human capital accumulation process (Haveman and Wolfe 1995).
 Thus, parental health shocks can impact the quality and quantity of investment in children's education through multiple channels.